Hypertonic Saline (HTS) Nebulization

 Hypertonic saline belongs to a class of drugs called mucolytics.
 It is a salty solution that helps to hydrate the airways and thin the mucus in the lungs.
 Hydrating the airways helps the respiratory tract move the mucus from the lungs.
 This may help keep your lungs healthy and decrease the number of respiratory infections.

 NOTE: Hypertonic saline is known to irritate the airways.
-A bronchodilator may be given before doing the hypertonic saline therapy.
+A bronchodilator may be given either before or with the hypertonic saline therapy.

 Are there any side effects?

 What is the order in which medication should be given?

 Vest treatments may be done at the same time as the hypertonic saline.

 If you have any questions, please call your doctor.